 LORD, be my helper!”

 a.
-I cried out to You, O LORD: At Psalm 30:2 King David first said that he cried out to God.
+I cried out to You, O LORD: In Psalm 30:2 King David first said that he cried out to God.
 This is perhaps the content of his prayer on one of those occasions.

 b.
 What profit is there in my blood, when I go down to the pit?
 Will the dust praise You?
 This was David’s prayer in a life-threatening situation.
-He made rational arguments to God, knowing that he would certainly praise God if he escaped death, but was uncertain if he could praise God from the pit or the dust of the grave.
+He made rational arguments to God, knowing that he would certainly praise God if he escaped death, but he was uncertain if he could praise God from the pit or the dust of the grave.

 c.
 Hear, O LORD, and have mercy on me: Even though David prayed with rational reason, in an even greater sense he simply relied on the mercy of God.
 It was as if he said, “LORD, here are many good reasons for You to answer my prayer.
 Yet beyond all these, I simply ask for Your mercy, and ask You to be my helper.”

 i.
 LORD, be my helper: “Another compact, expressive, ever fitting prayer.
-It is suitable to hundreds of the cases of the Lord’s people; it is well becoming in the minister when he is going to preach, to the sufferer upon the bed of pain, to the toiler in the field of service, to the believer under temptation, to the man of God under adversity; when God helps, difficulties vanish” (Spurgeon).
+It is suitable to hundreds of the cases of the Lord’s people; it is well becoming in the minister when he is going to preach, to the sufferer upon the bed of pain, to the toiler in the field of service, to the believer under temptation, to the man of God under adversity; when God helps, difficulties vanish.”
+(Spurgeon)

 2. (11) The joyful answer to prayer.

 You have turned for me my mourning into dancing;

 You have put off my sackcloth and clothed me with gladness,

 a.
 You have turned for me my mourning into dancing: The dedication of David’s palace was a happy event.
 Without specifically mentioning the dedication of the house, David used it as a reason to remember all the times God brought him from sadness to joy, from mourning to dancing.